jadegosar/jadegosar.github.io/mens_bball_project.md

 **Regression Modeling**

-We used linear regression models to determine which metrics from the Force Plate data had the strongest relationship with each position group so that we could...
+We used linear regression modeling to determine which metrics from the Force Plate data had the strongest relationship with each position group (Bigs, Guards, Wings).
+We wanted to see if we could differentiate what metrics may be the most important indicators of underperformance or fatigue and personalize the results to each position group.

 **Statistical Significance Testing**